Road Transport Operations France

 Safety Equipment

-In the best interest of road safety the following compulsory safety equipment or requirements and advice should be adhered to:
+In the best interest of road safety, the following compulsory safety equipment or requirements and advice should be adhered to:

 • A warning triangle